School-of-Life-Project/Portal/planned features.md

 subject to change; this is *not* a set-in-stone roadmap, this is a list of ideas

 ## Short-term
+- performance
 	- use documentFragment to minimize DOM updates on first page load
+- bug fixes
 	- properly handle the case when the user has no courses installed
+	- properly handle filesystem lock timeouts
+- refactor Course.Textbook.Chapter
-- change internal data structures
+- refactor internal progress tracking
-	- store courses and course maps in $document_dir/Portal
-		- update UI to separate $app_document_dir and $app_data_dir
-	- store user data in nativeDB (kept in $data_dir/$app_id)
+	- get rid of offsets.toml, store offset data in CourseProgress files
-		- remove need for file locking
-- ensure that MathML-containing ePubs display properly
-- test ePub.js browser support

 ## Courses